pschou/yum-get-repomd/README.md

 # Yum Get RepoMD

-This shim takes two yum primary.xml.gz files, in the order old then new for determining the files which have shown up or changed.
-The intended purpose of this shim is to be able to generate a file list for downloading.
+This shim fetches a yum repomd from a given repo and mirror list.
+It verifies the PGP signature and checksums of each file to ensure integrity.

 # Example usage:
 ```bash